 Is the program accredited?

 The B.S. degree is not yet accredited, although the process to obtain accreditation has started.
-It is anticipated that the program will be accredited by the end of 2013.
+It is anticipated that the program will be accredited early in 2014.
 The AAS degree in Health Information Technology is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 It will continue to maintain its accreditation status until all of the current students have finished the program. http://www.cahiim.org

 Why is it important that a program be accredited?